 Cast iron skillets can be one of the most used frying pans in your kitchen if you know how to make a cast iron skillet non stick while making your desired foods.

 These glorious skillets can cook everything from sunny side up fried eggs and ribs to caramelized vegetables, fluffy cornbread, perfectly seared steaks, spicy stir-fries, garlic lemon chicken roasts, and much, much more.

-Essentially a cookware is subject to wear and tear because of overuse.
-But, cast iron griddles get better with usage and age and it can offer non sticky cooking for more than hundred years.
-I’ve one of these mythical skillets which was once my grandma’s most favorite fryware.
+Essentially cookware is subject to wear and tear because of overuse.
+But, cast iron griddles get better with usage and age, and they can offer non-sticky cooking for more than a hundred years.
+I’ve one of these mythical skillets, which was once my grandma’s most favorite fryware.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 To me, it’s mythical because, like a mythical urn, this skillet needs extra care with pure love to ensure that mythical long-lasting lifespan, and the effort of this extra care is definitely easier than taking care of a delicate little flower.